Monday, November 19, 2018

 Review

 For those who need to know about the late Isaac Asimov and his literary works in the modern science-fiction genre, he was responsible for the three laws in robotics he wrote out.
 These laws are vital to his stories and even to the future of technology.
 Alex Proyas has long since developed I, ROBOT based on a suggestion from Asimov's 1950 collection of nine short stories.
 Rather than being a literal interpretation, the plot of I, ROBOT feels like a different story that falls somewhere along the lines of Blade Runner.
-It integrated aspects of Asimov's stories, including his three robotic laws on a script by Jeff Vintar and Akiva Goldsman.
+It integrated aspects of Asimov's work, including his three robotic laws on a script by Jeff Vintar and Akiva Goldsman.

 Will Smith forgoes his usual gangsta routine to the subdued role of a detective, whose bigotry against robots leads him to investigate a murder that appeared to have been committed by a robot.
 Nevertheless, he has shown restraint in his performance, and before that, he acted in a few dramatic roles that helped him bring this maturity to Del Spooner.
 It was coincidental that Shia LaBeouf was in the movie in a small part.
 Three years later, he would have another robot encounter in Transformers.